SolarForce L2M and L2C P60 Host Review, and Solarforce Drop-In Review

 And here’s the L2C, which is the carbon fiber host, and is only an 18650 light.

 Here’s a view of the threads on the head end of the L2C.
-Like I said above, they’re long threads.
+As I said above, they’re long threads.
 It takes tons of twisting to get the head on or off.

 Here are the parts of the L2C laid out.
 Body, drop-in, head.

-Both hosts have an aluminum sleeve in the head which is standard sized.
+Both hosts have an aluminum sleeve in the head, which is standard-sized.
 Any standard P60 drop-in will fit in these hosts.
-I say “standard” because there are some “P60” drop-ins which are not standard.
+I say “standard” because there are some “P60” drop-ins that are not standard.
 Malkoff, for example, makes parts that look like they’d fit, but are smaller than this host requires.
-Oveready Lava hosts (and possibly other of their hosts) fit these drop ins, but do seem to require a spacer o-ring for best contact.
+Oveready Lava hosts (and possibly other of their hosts) fit these drop-ins, but do seem to require a spacer o-ring for best contact.

 And here’s the drop-in in question.
 It has a thick spring for positive contact and a big thick spring for negative contact.
 You might find some other setups, often just a single spring in the center.